 Mashed sweet potatoes are a classic accompaniment for traditional holiday dishes like roasted turkey and chicken.

 We use a little bit of cinnamon in this recipe, which gives it some warmth and festiveness.
-You can also add a tiny pinch of ground nutmeg or cloves for a bit more spice.
-But not both — and not too much.
+You can also add about 1/4 teaspoon of ground nutmeg (or cloves, if you prefer) for a bit more spice.

 Note too that we're not adding any sugar, either.
-Some recipes feature some non-zero amount of brown sugar, and that's fine, but this version is a bit more savory.
-The fresh sage, in particular, brings out the savory earthiness, and the sweet potatoes are, let's face it, already pretty sweet.
+Some recipes feature brown sugar, but this version is a bit more savory.
+The fresh sage, in particular, brings out that savory earthiness, and sweet potatoes are, let's face it, already pretty sweet.

-As a matter of fact, sometimes I like to add some grated fresh Parmesan cheese to this recipe because it adds a wonderful umami flavor which balances out the sweetness.
-But do use fresh Parmesan that you grate yourself off a block of cheese, not the stuff that comes in a shaker can.
+Indeed, 1/4 cup or so of freshly grated Parmesan cheese will contribute a wonderful umami flavor that balances out the sweetness.
+But do use aged Parmesan that you grate yourself from a block, not the stuff that comes in a shaker can.

-(And the truth is that you could add a little bit of brown sugar if you wanted to.
-I won't tell.)
+(And the truth is that you could add a little bit of brown sugar if you wanted to.)

 - 6 medium sweet potatoes